Strategic Management

 - Students must also take 2 of the following methods seminars:

-- B784 – Research Methods and Design: Quantitative
+- BUSINESS B784 – Research Methods and Design: Quantitative

-- B785 – Research Methods & Design: Qualitative
+- BUSINESS B785 – Research Methods & Design: Qualitative

 - SOCIOL 723 – Participatory and Community-Based Social Research